jtiscione/chessboard3js/README.md

 #chessboard3.js - A 3D JavaScript Chess Board#

-**chessboard3.js** is a standalone JavaScript chess board based on WebGL that mirrors the API of the widely used __[chessboard.js](www.chessboardjs.com)__ 2D board library by [Scott Oakman](https://github.com/oakmac/chessboardjs).
+**chessboard3.js** is a standalone JavaScript chess board based on WebGL that mirrors the API of the widely used __[chessboard.js](www.chessboardjs.com)__ 2D board library by [Chris Oakman](https://github.com/oakmac/chessboardjs).
 It is designed to be a drop-in replacement for chessboard.js and should run with any existing client code that currently uses chessboard.js to display a 2D board.

 Like its 2D analogue, chessboard3.js is a "dumb board" with no AI or move validation.
 The flexible API that has made chessboard.js useful in a variety of applications is fully available, and if necessary chessboard.js can be used as a fallback for hessboard3.js in case WebGL is not available.